2000222/2000222.github.io/README.md

 ## 2020.12.16 Update:
 Start to run my own wechat official account ! :watermelon:

-Will add it the OR code to my website.
+Will add the OR code to my website.